bbelyeu/flask-exceptions/README.md

 ## Development

-This project was written and tested with Python 3.6.
+This project was written and tested with Python 3.
+Our builds currently support Python 3.3 to 3.6.

 On a mac you can use the following commands to get up and running.
 ``` bash